Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 #### Videos

-* All videos were taken from the Bad Arts Entertainment youtube channel.
+* All videos were taken from the Bad Arts Entertainment Youtube channel.

-* I considered using local video files for the video gallery but during implementation, website performance became noticable issue.
+* I considered using local video files for the video gallery but during implementation, website performance became noticeable issue.

 #### Icons